Developer Guide

 Implementation

-method implemented in ModelManager.java to filter the
+Show command utilizes the updateFilterPersonList() method implemented in ModelManager.java to filter the

-object takes in a List<String>
+The TeamContainsKeywordsPredicate object takes in a List<String> from ShowCommandParser, and make use of the

-of each Person
+the teams of each Person object.

 Design considerations:

-function in ShowCommandParser.java will trim the arguments and create a predicate object with the input
+The parse function in ShowCommandParser.java will trim the arguments and create a predicate object with the input

 after the command prefix.
 This predicate is passed to ShowCommand as a parameter.
 This ensured that this feature can